stared/jekyll-blog-pre-2022/_posts/2017/2017-09-30-dating-for-nerds-gender-differences.markdown

 * [How a Lack of Touch is Destroying Men](http://upliftconnect.com/how-lack-touch-destroying-men/) by Mark Greene

 Another common socialization is pressure to perform (at work, in bed, everywhere).
-All of these phenomena may contribute to the fact that in almost all countries men take their own lives by much higher margin than do women (by a factor of 5x).
+All of these phenomena may contribute to the fact that in almost all countries men take their own lives by a much higher margin than do women (by a factor of 5x).

 * [Infographics: male suicide in the UK](https://mosaicscience.com/extra/infographics-male-suicide-uk) by Will Storr and Paulo Estriga